mysqljs/mysql/Readme.md

   }
 });
 ```
 __WARNING: YOU MUST INVOKE the parser using one of these three field functions in your custom typeCast callback.
-They can only be called once. (see [#539](https://github.com/mysqljs/mysql/issues/539) for discussion)__
+They can only be called once, otherwise other columns will be consumed in the same execution of your cast function. (see [#539](https://github.com/mysqljs/mysql/issues/539) for discussion)__

 ```
 field.string()